 One of the more traditional routes for securing business capital is to request a loan through a bank or credit institution.

-While interest rates on business loans tend to be reasonable, the borrower is taking personal liability for the loan, and can face serious consequences should they fail to make repayments.
+And although the interest rates on business loans are typically fair, the borrower is taking personal responsibility for the debt and could be subject to harsh penalties if they fail to make payments.